FUE vs DHI hair transplant: everything you need to know to make the right choice

 A well-executed FUE procedure yields results that are just as natural and dense as DHI, often at a more affordable cost.

-Ideal Candidates for FUE and DHI Hair Transplants
+Ideal Candidates for FUE vs DHI Hair Transplants

 - Individuals with moderate to advanced hair loss